rdlauer/articles/fiddler/lighthouse/post.md

 ![npr fiddler lighthouse results](npr-lighthouse-results.png)

 Hey, not bad!
 We improved our score by 17 points with some simple optimizations.
-Ideally we would continue to look into how we can improve our image sizes (e.g. by using the new `.webp` format) and actually *remove* unused JavaScript and CSS (instead of just minimizing/combining).
-I'm willing to bet that those steps alone would get us another 10 points!
+Ideally we would continue to look into how we can improve our image sizes (e.g. by using the new `.webp` format) and actually *remove unused* JavaScript and CSS (instead of just minimizing/combining).
+I'm willing to bet that those steps alone would net us another 10 points!

 ## Next Steps

 Of course we are merely scratching the surface on web debugging and inspection scenarios we can tackle with Fiddler Everywhere.
-[Grab your copy of Fiddler Everywhere today](https://www.telerik.com/fiddler) and happy debugging! 🐛
+[Grab your copy of Fiddler Everywhere today](https://www.telerik.com/fiddler) and happy debugging (and optimizing)! 🐛